longhorn/website/content/docs/1.7.0/advanced-resources/backing-image/backing-image-encryption.md

 You can also clone and encrypt the backing image via UI
 1. Go to `Setting -> Backing Image` page and click `Create Backing Image` button.
 2. Select `Created From` to `Clone From Existing Backing Image` and select `Encryption` to `encrypt`.
-3. Input the `Secret` and `Secret Namespace` which required to encrypt the backing image
+3. Input the `Secret` and `Secret Namespace` which are required to encrypt the backing image
 4. Click `OK`

 {{< figure src="/img/screenshots/backing-image/encrypt.png" >}}